 Sheila Z Vadovicky,

 Vadovicky, a psychometrist at Banner Alzheimer's Institute, has extensive experience administering cognitive and global rating scales in Alzheimer's disease clinical trials.
-She also works with the Stead Family Memory Clinic administering neuropsychological testing.
+She also works with the Stead Family Memory Center administering neuropsychological testing.
 She has many years experience working in private neuropsychology practices, working with people with traumatic brain injury, stroke, dementia and Alzheimer's disease.
 She has a Master of Social Work degree from Loyola University of Chicago.